School of Medicine

 Postdoctoral Scholar, Biomedical Data Sciences

-BioZhi Huang was born in Hefei, China in 1994.
-In June 2015, he received his Bachelor of Science degree in Automation (BS--MS straight entrance class) from Xi'an Jiaotong University School of Electronic and Information Engineering.
+BioZhi Huang received his Bachelor of Science degree in Automation (BS--MS straight entrance class) from Xi'an Jiaotong University School of Electronic and Information Engineering in June 2015.
 In August 2021, He received a Ph.D. degree from Purdue University, majoring in Electrical and Computer Engineering (ECE).

 His background is in the area of Machine and Deep Learning, Computational Pathology, Computational Biology, and Bioinformatics.

 From May 2019 to August 2019, he was at Philips Research North America as a Research Intern.